cisco-open/go-lanai/README.md

 ## Bootstrap
 When writing a go-lanai application, the developer selects the go-lanai module they want to use.
-Bootstrap refers to the process of how the application instantiate the components needed by the modules and wire them together.
+Bootstrap refers to the process of how the application instantiate the components needed by the modules and wires them together.

 Under the hood, the bootstrapper keeps a registry of modules that's enabled in this application.
 A module is implemented as a group of ```fx.Provide``` and ```fx.Invoke``` options.